unionai-oss/pandera/docs/source/checks.rst

 Column Check Groups
 -------------------

 :class:`~pandera.schema_components.Column` checks support grouping by a different column so that you can make assertions about subsets of the :class:`~pandera.schema_components.Column` of interest.
 This changes the function signature of the :class:`~pandera.checks.Check` function so that its input is a dict where keys are the group names and values are subsets of the :class:`~pandera.schema_components.Column` series.

-Specifying ``groupby`` as a column name, list of column names, or callable changes the expected signature of the :class:`~pandera.checks.Check` function argument to ``Dict[Union[Any, Tuple[Any]], pd.Series] -> Union[bool, pd.Series]`` where the dict keys are the discrete keys in the ``groupby`` columns.
+Specifying ``groupby`` as a column name, list of column names, or callable changes the expected signature of the :class:`~pandera.checks.Check` function argument to
+``Dict[Any, pd.Series] -> Union[bool, pd.Series]``
+where the dict keys are the discrete keys in the ``groupby`` columns.

 .. testcode:: column_check_groups